RradLaw/nosChatServer/README.md

 Line 28 of sample.c and test.c might need to be uncommented.
 It was commented out for my home PC as filio.h was included in ioctl.h.

+Compiling program on mars rather than lofty passes all tests.

 Programming notes
 -----------------
 To test server, run sample with port number (e.g. ./sample 12345).